khudgins/documentation/on-premise/installation/n_node/n_node.rst

                   "java_home":"/path/to/java"
                 }

-Keep in mind when changing the JDK, that enStratus only works with version 6 and is dependent upon the Java Cryptographic Extensions.
+Keep in mind when changing the JDK, that Enstratius only works with version 6 and is dependent upon the Java Cryptographic Extensions.